 Harvest promotes leadership training and development throughout the High School years.
 Leadership is learnt through experience and through having the opportunity to lead in various spheres of influence.
 Effective student leadership requires good self-leadership, healthy stewardship and an attitude of the principle of ‘servant-leadership’ as modeled by Jesus Christ.
 This means displaying a servant heart whereby personal talents, gifts and abilities are used to honour God and edify others before pursuing personal goals and glory.

-Servant-hearted leadership opportunities in the High School include, amongst many others, leading daily class devotions in other grades, volunteering for the Student Forum, organizing Interhouse Events, involvement in the Audiovisual Team, serving as a House Captain, participating in the Worship Team, planning or leading local, regional or International missions events, managing a student-run Tuckshop, and being elected to the office of Student Councilor.
+Servant-hearted leadership opportunities in the High School include, amongst many others, leading daily class devotions in other grades, volunteering for the Student Forum, organizing Interhouse Events, involvement in the Audiovisual Team, serving as a House Captain, participating in the Worship Team, planning or leading local, regional or International missions events and being elected to the office of Student Counsellor.

-The matric leadership and Student Councilor structure includes all matric pupils who each have an opportunity to lead in their sphere of interest and influence.
+The matric leadership teams includes all matric pupils who each have an opportunity to lead in their sphere of interest and influence.
 Each pupil will choose to serve on one of the following teams for the duration of their leadership/Grade 12 year:

 - Sport Team